 World Sailing retains the right to exploit online broadcasting and media platforms including social media, mobile technology and applications.
-World Sailing will host the regatta website and will retain after the regatta access to any social media channels created to support the Qualifier.
+World Sailing will host the event website and will retain after the event access to any social media channels created to support the World Sailing Championships.
 The Host and World Sailing will jointly manage the website and any other digital platforms.

-The Host will, subject to World Sailing approval, appoint an official photography agency to comprehensively cover the sailing competition and provide copyright-free distribution photographs for use by the media, World Sailing and the Host.
+The Host will, subject to World Sailing approval, appoint an official photography agency to comprehensively cover the event and provide copyright-free distribution photographs for use by the media, World Sailing and the Host.